slyzowo/C/README.md

 > File names will vary.

 Then to run the file type the name of the .exe you made.
 ```
 a.exe
 ```

 ### compiling from Code Runner
 press the triangle in the corner of your screen, and it compiles and runs.

-# list of what the tutorial covers
+# Tutorial Topics

 > [!WARNING]
-> This tutorial does NOT cover algorithms or how to write clean code
+> This tutorial does NOT cover algorithms or how to write clean code.

 1. Hello World
 1. Compile and run a C program with commmand line